rtnpro/django-cms-bootstrap/README.md

         ./manage.py migrate --fake

-# Some things to pay attention to
+# Some things to consider

 * Django root is located in the *src* subfolder
 * You must choose what approach to use for configuration files: single settings.py or multiple files to have separate configurations for each developer and production server.
+* You need to compile LESS files: /less/django-cms-bootstrap.less should be compiled to /compiled/css-compiled/django-cms-bootstrap.css.
+You can also add your own LESS files and compile them as well.
+As an alternative you can add your own styles to /less/django-cms-bootstrap.less

 # What's next?